How should I take care of my pets when I make a Will?

 needs to be considered carefully.

-We would advise NOT doing something like leaving the whole house to be the home for
+We would advise NOT doing something like leaving your house to be the home for the

-the animal, nor leaving tens of thousands of pounds for their care - the practical
+animal, nor leaving tens of thousands of pounds for their care - the practical problems

-problems involved can be immense.
-Rather, concentrate on identifying the right person
+involved can be immense.
+Rather, concentrate on identifying the right person to care

-to care for the animal and then, if appropriate, leave that person a small legacy
+for the animal and then, if appropriate, leave that person a small legacy towards

-to go towards any costs and also as a thank-you for them being prepared to take the
+any costs and also as a thank-you for them being prepared to take on the responsibility.